 Departments begin by examining their assessment procedures, consider tools, and review data collected from previous cycles.
 After making any needed adjustments to their assessment plan, the department implements the process.
 Data is collected throughout the assessment period, and then departments and programs analyze data.
 Following this analysis, the department or program modifies curriculum as needed and submits a report detailing their process to the Assessment of Student Knowledge Committee (ASK).
 The college also engages faculty in gathering to participate in Dialogue Day, when departmental/program results are shared with the college as a means of promoting a college-wide discussion on best practices and insights gained through the current year's process.

-Northland Pioneer College 2024 - 2025 Catalog Available online at www.npc.edu/college-catalog departments and programs may respond by adjusting curriculum, and sciences;require students to engage in thoughtful and precise
+Northland Pioneer College 2025 - 2026 Catalog Available online at www.npc.edu/college-catalog

-After analysis and consideration of data and its meaning,
+After analysis and consideration of data and its meaning, departments and programs may respond by adjusting curriculum, instruction, or program design.